 To ensure internal consistency within the Report, the Committee developed a following roster of defined terms.
-In most cases, these definitions were derived directly from applicable Illinois law or Board regulations.
+In most cases, these definitions were derived directly from applicable federal law, Illinois law or Board regulations.
 Where applicable, the relevant citation is included.
+The definitions below are used exclusively for the purpose of clarity within this Report.
+Terms that are not defined in federal law, Illinois law, or Board regulations are designated with an asterisk.
+The Committee and its members do not propose amending applicable Illinois law or Board regulations to include any of these definitions or expressly endorse using these definitions beyond the scope of this Report.